Mobile menu toggle

 Photo: Apple

-Does this mean we’ll see a new set of “Think Different” ads from Apple?
+Does this mean we’ll see a new set of “Think different” ads from Apple?
 Much as it would certainly be a fun exercise in nostalgia, I’d have to say no.

-Although Tim Cook keeps a copy of one of the “Think Different” ads in his office, and Apple clearly subscribes to the mantra of thinking outside the box, the situation the company finds itself in today is very, very different from the late-1990s.
+Although Apple CEO Tim Cook keeps a copy of one of the “Think different” ads in his office, and Apple clearly subscribes to the mantra of thinking outside the box, the situation the company finds itself in today is very, very different from the late-1990s.
 When, in 2013, Apple’s ad company TBWA/Media Arts Lab suggested that Apple needed to again differentiate itself from the pack with a similar ad campaign, Phil Schiller flipped out and sent a series of emails blasting the ad agency.

 Newsletters